Ostrya carpinifolia

+Common name

+The name hophornbeam is derived from the ancient Greek name of a hard wood tree.

 Description

 Ostrya carpinifolia is a broadleaf deciduous tree, that can reach up to 21 m.
 It has a conical or irregular crown and a scaly, rough bark, and alternate and double-toothed birch-like leaves 3–10 cm long.
+The leaves are many-veined with 11-15 pairs and have a slightly hairy or smooth underside.

 The flowers are produced in spring, with male catkins 5–10 cm long and female catkins 2–5 cm long.
 The fruit form in pendulous clusters 3–8 cm long with 6–20 seeds; each seed is a small nut 2–4 mm long, fully enclosed in a bladder-like involucre.

+Distribution and habitat

+Ostrya carpinifolia is found in Lebanon, Italy, France, Austria, Slovenia, Albania, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, North Macedonia, Greece, Bulgaria, southern Switzerland and Turkey.
+It has been cultivated in England since before 1724.